PowerUpWithPride/puwp-config-files/donation-tracker/README.md

 # Donation Tracker Config

+### local.py
 This is a basic config file for the donation tracker, which is a Django app.
 Substitute your own site name, database credentials, etc.

+### puwp_donations.ini
+This is the `uwsgi` emperor config file when launching the main process.
+There's nothing sensitive about this, but you can substitute your own paths as needed.

+### puwp_donations.nginx
+Corresponding `nginx` config file that connects the hostname to the `uwsgi` process via a Unix socket.
+There is an HTTP redirect to the HTTPS site using LetsEncrypt via the `certbot` tool.
+Remove these lines if setting up your own SSL certificate and run the `certbot` tool yourself.